 2. SanDisk 32GB Extreme Pro SD Card – U3, V30, Up To 100MB/

-The 32GB Extreme PRO SDHC UHS-I Memory Card from SanDisk has a capacity of 32GB, is compatible with the UHS-I bus, and features a speed class rating of V30, which guarantees minimum write speeds of 30 MB/s.
+The 32GB Extreme PRO SDHC UHS-I Nikon D60 memory card from SanDisk has a capacity of 32GB, is compatible with the UHS-I bus, and features a speed class rating of V30, which guarantees minimum write speeds of 30 MB/s.
 It was designed specifically for SD devices that can capture Full HD, 3D, and 4K video as well as RAW and burst photography.

-This card also supports the U3 standard, which ensures minimum write rates of 30 MB/s and is an alternative to the V30 standard in the event that your device does not support it.
+This card also supports the U3 standard, which ensures minimum write rates of 30 MB/s and is an alternative to the V30 standard if your device does not support it.
 The maximum supported write speed is 90 MB/s, whereas the maximum supported read speed is 95 MB/s.

 3. SanDisk 16GB Ultra SD Card – U1, Up To 80MB/s